diploi/component-asp/README.md

 dotnet add package Newtonsoft.Json dotnet add package Microsoft.EntityFrameworkCore.SqlServer
 ```
-> **Important:** Afterward, manually press the restart button on the running ASP.NET pod so it picks up the newly installed dependencies.
+> **Important:** After installing packages, open the Deployment page and restart the running ASP.NET container so it loads the new dependencies.

 ### Production